A WORD FROM

 And have a wonderful party.

 "It always seems impossible until it's done."

-In 2014, honored as a Winsor McCay Lifetime Achievement Award recipient, Didier Brunner was invited to attend ASIFA-Hollywood’s 42nd Annie Awards ceremony in Los Angeles.
+In 2014, honoured as a Winsor McCay Lifetime Achievement Award recipient, Didier Brunner was invited to attend ASIFA-Hollywood’s 42nd Annie Awards ceremony in Los Angeles.

-Impressed that the Annies’ annual event unites, celebrates and honors the various talent within the animation community, Didier felt inspired to create something similar in Europe.
+Impressed that this annual event unites, celebrates and honors the various talent within the animation community, Didier felt inspired to create something for Europe.

 Professionals / educators / students within the European Community are invited to join the European Animation Association, vote on the 16 different achievement and production categories, and attend the annual awards ceremony in December.